Hi, I’m Miriam

 Somatic Therapy Level 1, The Somatic Therapy Center

-Women's Health Coaching and Functional Nutrition, The Integrative Women's Health Institute
+Women's Health Coaching and Functional Nutrition, IWHI

 Yoga Therapy I (500 Hour), The Yoga Life Institute